glotzerlab/hoomd-blue/sphinx-doc/migrating.rst

   - ``ParticleGroup`` instances are now constructed from immutable, reusable, and user-customizable ``ParticleFilter`` instances.
   - All GPU code is now written with HIP to support NVIDIA and AMD GPUs.
+  - ``ActiveForceCompute`` always uses particle orientation in combination with per-type active forces and torques.